 2019 was another exceptional year as the construction industry continued benefitting from a boom market.
 By the end of the year, Greenfire managed 31 projects totaling more than $369 million and more than two million square feet.
 We celebrated ground breakings from Rhinelander to Racine and won a dozen industry awards including the Marketplace Governor’s Award for Minority Business Enterprise – Outstanding Large Business.
 At the close of 2019, the Greenfire team had secured enough work for 2020 to make it the company’s best year yet.

-During its first year, the northern operations team secured and completed work on the Demmer Memorial Library in Three Lakes, Wisconsin.
+During its first year, the Northern Operations team secured and completed work on the Demmer Memorial Library in Three Lakes, Wisconsin.
 They also completed the renovation of three elementary schools for the Rhinelander School District and recently finished new construction of a Head Start Facility for the Bad River Band of Lake Superior Chippewa.

-Murphy and his team are currently managing two major projects for the FCP.
-This month, they are wrapping up construction of the tribe’s Convenience Store located on the Potawatomi Carter Casino Hotel campus.
+The team has also completed a handful of projects for the FCPC, including renovations to the Potawatomi Carter Casino | Hotel and a Convenience Store located on the Casino’s campus.
 In May of 2019, the team broke ground on the tribes 110,000 SF Community Center in Crandon.
 The project includes a gymnasium, a fieldhouse with synthetic turf, an indoor pool, educational and support areas along with a childcare suite.
 A two-story common space connects all areas and creates a social touchstone for the community.
-The Community Center is slated for completion in Spring of 2021.

 When Greenfire was founded in 2010, the company quickly established itself as an industry expert in multi-family developments, hospitality and historic renovations.
 Today, we are a team with a deep bench of experience in numerous categories, allowing us to grow into new verticals and new markets while always delivering on our promise of providing innovative construction services backed by a commitment to total quality management.

-“With some of our very first projects, Greenfire came out of the gates strong, proving to be a capable and trusted partner,” said Greenfire’s president, Kip Ritchie.
-“Our early work on the Potawatomi Hotel Casino, and on award-winning projects like PaperBox Lofts, Beaumont Place, and River House Apartments allowed us to build a strong reputation and a strong team with potential for growth.
+“With some of our very first projects, Greenfire came out of the gates strong, proving to be a capable and trusted partner,” said Greenfire’s former president, Kip Ritchie, now CEO of Potawatomi Ventures.
+“Our early work on the Potawatomi Casino | Hotel, and on award-winning projects like PaperBox Lofts, Beaumont Place, and River House Apartments allowed us to build a strong reputation and a strong team with potential for growth.
 It’s been amazing to be part of a team that refined its expertise in core areas, while at the same time, delivered on a corporate goal of expanding to new sectors in a smart and targeted approach.”

 As Greenfire proved itself in the industry, the company attracted experts with impressive resumes and relationships.
 As our team expanded, so too did our ability to seek and win work in new areas.
 The addition of the company’s Northern Operations in 2018 expanded our capabilities and our geographical footprint.